 Program of Study: Bachelor's of Science in Human Biology (UTSG)

 Maha is a fourth-year student studying Human biology with a specialist in Health & Disease at University of Toronto.
 Her research interests include health inequality, social determinants of health and applying a social justice lens to health inequities.
 She recognizes that health care accessibility can not be tackles without recognizing the structural barriers that play a direct role.
 The approach to an equitable future in healthcare, must take an interdisciplinary approach as there are several factors that contribute to it and a one-size-fits all approach will not be effective in allowing the needs of marginalized groups to be met.

-Program of Study: Bachelor's of Science in Global Health, Ecology and Evolutionary Biology (UTSG)
+Program of Study: Bachelor's of Science in Health & Disease, Ecology and Evolutionary Biology, and Immunology (UTSG)

 Program of Study: Bachelor's of Arts in Public Policy and English (UTSC)

 Project Title: Women's Navigation of Space on Public Transit